Microsoft did separate the Security and Compliance Center into two individual centers. Not only that,…

 Conclusion

-In this article, you learned how to create an Office 365 resource mailbox in Exchange Hybrid configuration.
-There are a couple of options to create a room mailbox in Office 365.
+You learned how to create an Office 365 resource mailbox in Exchange Hybrid configuration.
+There are a couple of methods to create a room mailbox in Office 365.
 Choose the one that works best for you.

 Did you enjoy this article?
 You may also like the course Exchange Hybrid.
 Don’t forget to follow us and share this article.